jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

 One is called Teleport -- it is a Chrome extension that can capture a website and create a Sketch design out of it.
 Here I'm using Teleport to re-create the Reason homepage in Sketch.
-Designers use this to quickly recreate existing web sites and try out new ideas.
+Designers use this to recreate existing web sites and try out things.

 The other tool is called Protoship Codegen.